wpendl99/.github/profile/webServices/dataServices/dataServices.md

 # Data services

 Web applications commonly need to store application and user data persistently.
-Data can represent many things, but it is usually a representation of complex interrelated objects.
-This includes this like a user profiles, organizational structure, game play information, usage history, billing information, peer relationships, library catalogs, and so forth.
+The data can be many things, but it is usually a representation of complex interrelated objects.
+This includes this like a user profile, organizational structure, game play information, usage history, billing information, peer relationship, library catalog, and so forth.

-Historically SQL databases have served as the general purpose data service solution, but starting around 2010 specialty data services that better support document, graph, JSON, time, sequence, and key-value pair data began to take significant roles in applications from major web application companies.
+Historically SQL databases have served as the general purpose data service solution, but starting around 2010 specialty data services that better support document, graph, JSON, time, sequence, and key-value pair data began to take significant roles in applications from major companies.
 These data services are often called NoSQL solutions because they do not use the general purpose relational database paradigms popularized by SQL databases.
 However, they all have very different underlying data structures, strengths, and weaknesses.
-That means that you should not simply split all of the possible data services into two narrowly defined box, SQL and NoSQL, when you are considering the right data service for your application.
+That means that you should not simply split all of the possible data services into two narrowly defined boxes, SQL and NoSQL, when you are considering the right data service for your application.

 Here is a list of some of the popular data services that are available.